 Over the years I worked toward the travel vision.
 I have saved money, skipped buying new cars and possessions.
 Used wisely, money will last a lot longer than our culture leads us to believe.
 I have not missed anything in life.
 I think my friends would say that I do pretty well.
 Everything has been done for the vision.
 I have enjoyed the path.

-My travels have expanded over the years from the two week vacation to month long road trips.
+My travel vision have expanded over the years from the two week vacation to month long road trips.
 My daughter and I have traveled the United States and Canada via a VW Bus logging 40,000 miles in the process.
 I currently need only North Dakota to complete visiting all 50 states, 48 by driving.
 Yes, it is possible to drive to Alaska!
 We backpacked 6 months in South America and Europe.
 We rode bicycles across the US for 3 months covering 4400 miles.
 Last year (2017), I rode from Canada to the Mexico Border with side trips covering 4000 miles.
 I’m ready to start the final vision.

 I always had commitments at home that kept me from travelling months at a time.
 The commitments are now minimized, June is the date for the big start.
 I’m not sure when or how the idea of travelling this route came about to be honest.
 I remember talking about it at length starting 15 years ago, but the mode of transportation has certainly changed; backpacking, car, VW Bus and now bicycle.
 Currently, I’m planning on being gone for 2 years encompassing 20,000 miles.

 I’m a healthy 55 year guy that tries to stay active.
 My past two bike trips have shown me to keep plugging along and eventually I will get there.
 I think that is how I would describe my life, plodding along the path.
-I’m close to the start of my vision which has been fun along the way.
+I’m close to the start of my travel vision which has been fun along the way.
 I can’t imagine what it will be like living it!

 Be sure to connect with me on social and sign up for my monthly newsletter!